jac459/meta-kodi/README.md

 - TVShows:      Directory that opens KODI library and shows all the TVShows that are defined.
 - Movies:       Directory that opens KODI library and shows all the Movies that are defined.
 - Moviesets:    Directory that opens KODI library and shows all the Movies that are defined within MovieSets.
 - VideoSources: Directory that opens KODI library for all the VIDEO-sources.
-Browsing through directories is currently one-way:
+                Then you can browse each source as a file-explorer.
+Browsing through directories is currently limited to 7 levels deep because of technical and practical limits.
-                You can navigate through the directories to your file (icon's show what a directory or file is) and start a movie.
-                Back will not work properly.

 Thumbnails are shown when KODI has the image defined as an HTTP(s)-link, images stored locally by Kodi aren't displayed yet.
 If you feel this annoying, you can switch off thumbnais with the switch "Thumbnails".

+To-Do:
+- Fix 7 levels limit
+- Add "Watched indicator""
+- Add thumbnails for locally stored images (smb-type).